tleyden/tleyden.github.io/source/_posts/2015-03-21-running-couchbase-server-under-docker-on-joyent.markdown

 Joyent has recently announced their new Triton Docker container hosting service.
 The advantages of running Docker containers on Triton over a more traditional cloud hosting platform:

-* Better performance since their is no hardware level virtualization overhead.
-Your containers run on bare-metal machines.
+* Better performance since there is no hardware level virtualization overhead.
+Your containers run on bare-metal.

 * Simplified networking between containers.
 Each container gets its own private (and optionally public) ip address.

 * Hosts are abstracted away -- you just deploy into the "container cloud", and don't care which host your container is running on.

-Check out Bryan Cantrill'stalk about [Docker and the Future of Containers in Production](https://www.joyent.com/developers/videos/docker-and-the-future-of-containers-in-production) for more details.
+For more details, check out Bryan Cantrill's talk about [Docker and the Future of Containers in Production](https://www.joyent.com/developers/videos/docker-and-the-future-of-containers-in-production).

 Let's give it a spin with a "hello world" container, and then with a cluster of Couchbase servers.